 The Blue Gum Walk, a small section of the Great North Walk, is a well known track and very popular with walkers for good reason – it’s stunning!
 If you’re keen on a solid bush walk then this is a great option.

 While a bit of a drive from some parts of the Hills, this bushwalk is absolutely fantastic and worth the trip if you’re making a day of it.
-As the crow flies, it’s actually very close to certain areas of the Hills like Dural and Westleigh, but unfortunately you can’t access it from these suburbs and must enter at Hornsby.
+As the crow flies, it’s actually very close to certain areas of the Hills like Dural and Westleigh, but unfortunately if you’re doing this walk, you can’t access it from these suburbs and must enter at Hornsby.
+(Pogsons Trail from Quarry Road Dural does go down to Fish Ponds but if you then join the Blue Gum Walk it would take a VERY long time and you’d have your car in Dural when you emerged in Hornsby!)

 In summary, the walk is approximately 4kms.
 Our kids are 6 and 8 and handled it well – there are parts that are a little more challenging, but in a good way.
 For example, there are a few steep sections and rocky parts, as well as one or two bits where you have to work out how you’ll navigate it and the 6 year old wanted to hold hands a couple of times.
 Also, you may find sections a little slippery, particularly if it’s early morning or has rained but we didn’t notice this too much.